crashappsec/chalk/README.md

 You can use Chalk to solve a variety of specific use cases such as:

-#### How-to build a central SBOM registry
-Automatically create SBOMs for every build of every code repo, including auto-deploying and using built-in SBOM generation and collection tools.
-Send these SBOMs to a central location for further analysis, and to maintain a record across your environment.
-Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-build-and-maintain-an-sbom-registry).
+#### Create software security supply chain compliance reports automatically
+Many companies and the US Government are now mandating suppliers providing supply chain statements when delivering software.
+This how to is an easy button to deliver the SBOM, code and builds provenance and supports [SLSA](https://www.slsa.dev), Supply-chain Levels for Software Artifacts, [level 2](https://slsa.dev/spec/v1.0/levels) compliance (an emerging supply chain standard) before SLSA [level 1](https://slsa.dev/spec/v1.0/levels) has been mandated.
+Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-handle-software-security-supply-chain-requests-with-minimal-effort).

-#### How-to build a real-time application inventory
+#### Create and maintain real-time application inventory
 From a code base, easily understand the environments where code and even particular branches are running.
 Gather code owners for the applications and code repos.
 Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-build-a-real-time-application-inventory).

-#### How-to handle "software security supply chain" requests with minimal effort
-Many companies and the US Government are now mandating suppliers providing supply chain statements when delivering software.
-This how to is an easy button to deliver the SBOM, code and builds provenance and supports [SLSA](https://www.slsa.dev), Supply-chain Levels for Software Artifacts, [level 2](https://slsa.dev/spec/v1.0/levels) compliance (an emerging supply chain standard) before SLSA [level 1](https://slsa.dev/spec/v1.0/levels) has been mandated.
-Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-handle-software-security-supply-chain-requests-with-minimal-effort).

-#### How-to keep track of your container network services
+#### Create network services visibility reports from containers
 Understanding which services run in containers can help you build a service map.
 Use Chalk to automatically create periodic reports on container network tables, or visibility into service availability.
 Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-keep-track-of-your-containers-network-services).

+#### Create and maintain an SBOM registry
+Automatically create SBOMs for every build of every code repo, including auto-deploying and using built-in SBOM generation and collection tools.
+Send these SBOMs to a central location for further analysis, and to maintain a record across your environment.
+Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-build-and-maintain-an-sbom-registry).

 All documentation for Chalk is available at https://crashoverride.com/docs and is also fully accessible though the command line interface.